Skip to content

 “For those who use this book in the classroom, this story should be read or discussed only during winter when snow is on the ground.
 The elders usually bring out the stories in November and put them away again when the snow is gone.
 It is said that snakes will come to those who do not follow this custom or that cold weather will come during the warm months.” from A Note to the Reader

-Since I do not want to disrespect the Salish and Kootenai traditions, and this is July, I am not reading the book as snow is not on the ground here in Boston and I certainly don’t wish for cold weather to come sooner than it already does.
+Since I do not want to disrespect the Salish and Kootenai traditions, and this is July, I am not reading the book as snow is not on the ground here in Boston, and I certainly don’t wish for cold weather to come sooner than it already has.
 Please enjoy this book at the first snowfall. [picture book, ages 4 and up]

 3. The Good Luck Cat by Joy Harjo